The Legacy Museum: Development

-The museum, which opened on April 26, 2018, is founded by Montgomery's Equal Justice Initiative, a non-profit organization founded by Bryan Stevenson to assist in providing legal representation to inmates on death row.
+The museum, which opened on April 26, 2018, is founded by Montgomery's Equal Justice Initiative (EJI), a non-profit organization founded by Bryan Stevenson to assist in providing legal representation to inmates on death row.
 The Museum, which receives no public funding, was founded as a counterpart to the National Memorial to Peace and Justice, which is dedicated specifically to the memory of the victims of lynching.
 The development and construction of the museum and the nearby memorial cost an estimated $20 million raised from private donations and charitable foundations.
 To celebrate the opening of the Legacy Museum: From Enslavement to Mass Incarceration and the National Memorial for Peace and Justice, the Equal Justice Initiative held an opening ceremony and two-day Summit.
 The Summit included speakers such as Sherrilyn Ifill the Director Counsel of the NAACP Legal Defense Fund, Anthony Ray Hinton, who spent 30 years as a death row prisoner until he was represented by the EJI and proven innocent in his case, and Former Vice-President Al Gore who discussed Climate Change and Environmental Justice.
 The Summit included a multitude of speakers as well as those previously mentioned.

 On October 1, 2021, the EJI reopened the Legacy Museum as an expansion from the original location at 400 N. Court St. in Montgomery, Alabama.
 The new grounds of the Legacy Museum is a location where previously enslaved people were warehoused.
 In order to make the museum and the memorial more accessible, the EJI financially reduced admissions pricing to a single $5.00 ticket to visit both locations.
 The new expansion of the Legacy Museum is roughly five times the size of the original location.
 The original location was at capacity about 80% of the time before the pandemic and was expected to repeat those numbers the following summer.
 About 50,000 people came to the memorial and were unable to visit the Museum due to the former location being at capacity.
 Following the Legacy Museums move, in late March 2022, the EJI opened another Legacy Site called the Freedom Monument Sculpture Park, a 17-acre park that includes art pieces and original artifacts along the Alabama River where millions of enslaved people were trafficked.